Next Upcoming Event

 Atonement

-Christ’s death on the cross paid the penalty for the sins of the whole world, but its benefits are only applicable to those who receive Jesus as their personal Lord and Savior.
-Healing in body, soul, spirit, and all of God’s provisions for His saints are provided for in the atonement, but these must be appropriated.
+Christ’s vicarious death on the cross paid the penalty for the sins of the whole world, but its benefits are only applicable to those who receive Jesus as their personal Savior.
+Healing—body, soul, and spirit—and all of God’s provisions for His saints are provided for in the atonement, but these must be appropriated.

 Salvation